10 Aug The Easiest Strategies to Increase Productivity using Email

 If you need to store your emails, create a folder system to organise them.
-Creating a system in your inbox can help you process emails more quickly and efficiently.
+Creating a system in your inbox can help you process emails more quickly and efficiently, and as a result improve your productivity.
 Time to complete the items in your folder system can be scheduled into your calendar.

 When organising your folder system, it helps to consider how your emails are linked and what titles they may be categorised under.
 For example: